Maluuba/docker-files/docker-scientific/README.md

 ## About

-A base image with common scientific python libraries and Java.
+A base image with common scientific python libraries and latest Java.